-Unified Programming Interface - Radio (UPI_R): this is a software interface consisting of a set of functions that ensures uniform control of the radio and lower MAC behaviour on heterogeneous devices.
-The functions forming the interface are generic, their implementation is hardware and platform specific and is provided by the Local Monitoring and Configuration engine.

-- Unified Programming Interface Network (UPI_N): this is a software interface consisting of a set of functions that ensures uniform control of the upper MAC and higher layer protocol behaviour on heterogeneous devices.
-The functions forming the interface are generic, their implementation is hardware and platform specific and is provided by the Local Monitoring and Configuration engine. - Unified Programming Interface Global (UPI_G): this is a software interface consisting of a set of functions that ensures uniform control of the behaviour of a group of heterogeneous devices.
-The functions forming the interface are generic, their implementation is deployment specific and is provided by the Global Monitoring and Configuration engine. - Unified Programming Interface Hierarchical Control (UPI{HC}): this is a software interface that enables hierarchical control between control programs that are structured in a hierarchical way. - Local Monitoring and Configuration Engine: the role of this engine is to provide a device-specific implementation of the UPI_R and UPI_N.
+- Unified Programming Interface Radio (UPI_R): this is a software interface consisting of a set of functions that ensures uniform control of the radio and lower MAC behaviour on heterogeneous devices.
+The functions forming the interface are generic, their implementation is hardware and platform specific, and is provided by the Local Monitoring and Configuration Engine. - Unified Programming Interface Network (UPI_N): this is a software interface consisting of a set of functions that ensures uniform control of the upper MAC and higher layer protocol behaviour on heterogeneous devices.
+The functions forming the interface are generic, their implementation is hardware and platform specific and is provided by the Local Monitoring and Configuration Engine. - Unified Programming Interface Global (UPI_G): this is a software interface consisting of a set of functions that ensures uniform control of the behaviour of a group of heterogeneous devices.
+The functions forming the interface are generic, their implementation is deployment specific and is provided by the Global Monitoring and Configuration Engine. - Unified Programming Interface Hierarchical Control (UPI{HC}): this is a software interface that enables hierarchical control between control programs that are structured in a hierarchical way. - Local Monitoring and Configuration Engine: the role of this engine is to provide a devicespecific implementation of the UPI_R and UPI_N.
 It ensures that the functions defined in the two UPIs execute correctly on the hardware and software platform for which they were developed. - Local Control Program: it is a piece of software that uses the UPI_R and UPI_N and implements the algorithm/logic that controls the radio and network protocol stack and adapts the behaviour of the wireless system to meet the QoS requirements established by end users (or applications).
 It uses locally observed information.
 Because it uses the UPIs, the same code can be compiled and run on several heterogeneous devices within the same device class that support that UPI.
 Example implementations are provided by the WiSHFUL consortium, most implementations should come from the users through open call Experiments. - Global Monitoring and Configuration Engine: the role of this engine is to provide an implementation of the UPI_G that is common to a group of nodes.
 It ensures that the functions defined in the UPI execute correctly and if necessary simultaneously on the group of nodes for which they were developed.
-The Global Monitoring and Configuration Engine supports the remote call of local UPI functions simultaneously on a group of nodes and also other basic services like automatic node discovery, discovery of node capabilities, time-scheduled execution of UPI functions at a particular point in time, time synchronisation among (heterogeneous) wireless nodes, etc. - Global Control Program: it is a piece of software that uses the UPI_G and implements the algorithm/logic that controls the radio and network protocol stack of a group of nodes and adapts the behaviour of the wireless networked system to meet the QoS requirements established by end users.
+The Global Monitoring and Configuration Engine supports the remote call of local UPI functions simultaneously on a group of nodes and also other basic supporting services like automatic node discovery, discovery of node capabilities, time-scheduled execution of UPI functions at a particular point in time, time synchronisation among (heterogeneous) wireless nodes, etc. - Global Control Program: it is a piece of software that uses the UPI_G and implements the algorithm/logic that controls the radio and network protocol stack of a group of nodes and adapts the behaviour of the wireless networked system to meet the QoS requirements established by end users.
 It uses information observed from a group of nodes.
 Because it uses the UPI_G, the code can be compiled and run in several different deployments that support that UPI.
 Example implementations are provided by the WiSHFUL consortium, most implementations should come from the users through open call Experiments. - Device class: represents a set of devices that are similar in terms of system architecture and capabilities.
-We consider three classes of devices: 1) microcontroller devices that have a radio chip, 2) general purpose devices with a wireless network interface card and 3) software defined radios. - Upper MAC: The upper-level MAC (upper MAC) is responsible for inter-packet states that are not time critical.
-This includes among others framing and management functions where some form of negotiation between nodes is required (like association, the allocation of extra time slots, blacklisting channels for hopping sequences).
+We consider three classes of devices: 1) microcontroller devices that have a radio chip, 2) general purpose devices with a wireless network interface card and 3) software defined radios.